NAVINKUMAR24901075/BOOLEAN_FUNCTION_MINIMIZATION/README.md

-# NAME: S.NAVINKUMAR
+## NAME: S.NAVINKUMAR
-# REG.NO: 24901075
+## REG.NO: 24901075
-# EXPERIMENT-2: BOOLEAN FUNCTION IMPLEMENTATION
+# EXPERIMENT-2: IMPLEMENTATION OF BOOLEAN FUNCTION MINIMIZATION

 # AIM:
 To implement the given logic function verify its operation in Quartus using Verilog programming.